KennedyRyan-code/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler Comiles a C file but does not link 2-assembler  a script that generates the assembly code of a C code and save it in an output file.
 3-name a script that compiles a C file and creates an executable named file.
+4-puts.c  C program that prints using the function puts.